dwyl/image-classifier/README.md

 We are expecting the examples to be shown after
 **8 seconds** of inactivity.
-If the person is inactive for this time duration, we fetch a random image from Unsplash API and feed it to our model!
+If the person is inactive for this time duration, we fetch a random image from Picsum API and feed it to our model!

 You should see different images every time you use the app.